Throne of Blood: Development

 William Shakespeare's plays had been read in Japan since the Meiji Restoration in 1868, though banned during World War II for not being Japanese.
 Director Akira Kurosawa stated that he had admired Shakespeare's Macbeth for a long time, and that he envisioned making a film adaptation of it after he completed his 1950 film Rashomon.
 When he learned that Orson Welles had released his own version of Macbeth in 1948, Kurosawa decided to postpone his adaptation project for several years.

 Kurosawa believed that Scotland and Japan in the Middle Ages shared social problems and that these had lessons for the present day.
 Moreover, Macbeth could serve as a cautionary tale complementing his 1952 film Ikiru.

 In May 1956, Kurosawa announced that he would be producing three samurai films for Toho, Throne of Blood, The Hidden Fortress, and Revenge, each to be filmed from September 1956 to early 1957 by other directors.
-Ishirō Honda, best known for directing the 1954 kaiju film Godzilla, was slated to direct Throne of Blood, but Kurosawa ended up direct all three films himself.
+Ishirō Honda, best known for directing the 1954 kaiju film Godzilla, was slated to direct Throne of Blood, but Kurosawa ended up directing all three films himself.

 The film combines Shakespeare's play with the Noh style of drama.
 Kurosawa was an admirer of Noh, which he preferred over Kabuki.
 In particular, he wished to incorporate Noh-style body movements and set design.
 Noh also makes use of masks, and the evil spirit is seen, in different parts of the film, wearing faces reminiscent of these masks, starting with yaseonna (old lady).
 Noh often stresses the Buddhist doctrine of impermanence.
 This is connected to Washizu being denied salvation, with the chorus singing that his ghost is still in the world.
 Furthermore, the film score's use of flute and drum are drawn from Noh.